griffithlab/civicpy/docs/civic.rst

       The Evidence Rating is an integer from 1 to 5, indicating the curator’s confidence in the quality of the summarized evidence as a number of stars.
 For more information about this metric, please see `Understanding Evidence Ratings`_.

+   .. attribute:: significance

+      A string indicating the type of significance statement being made, values are defined based on the corresponding :attr:`evidence_type`.
+Please see `Understanding Significance`_ for more details on the expected values for this field.

    .. attribute:: source

       A :class:`CivicAttribute` source object from which this evidence was derived.